awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

    To integrate existing AWS resources using the SDK directly, without Mobile Hub, see :doc:`Setup  Options for Android <how-to-android-sdk-setup>` or :doc:`Setup  Options for iOS <how-to-ios-sdk-setup>`.

 #.
-Name your project, check the box to allow Mobile Hub to administer resources for you and then choose :guilabel:`Next`.
+Name your project, check the box to allow Mobile Hub to administer resources for you and then choose :guilabel:`Add`.

 .. container:: option

     Android - Java
       #.
-Choose :guilabel:`Android` as your platform and then choose Add.
+Choose :guilabel:`Android` as your platform and then choose Next.

          .. image:: images/wizard-createproject-platform-android.png
             :scale: 75